 I rediscovered Lily Allen’s music earlier this month, and ended up reading her memoir My Thoughts Exactly.
-It’s one of the better autobiographies I’ve come across, but her songs say much of the same thing in four minutes or less.
+It’s one of the better autobiographies I’ve come across, but her songs say much of the same in four minutes or less.

 This got me thinking.
 Allen’s songs are invariably about her life, and it's a testament to her songwriting skill that they remain interesting despite recycling an admittedly wide variety of topics.
 She writes what she knows – but how much does anyone know?
 Is repeating yourself the same as being boring?